 (15) Share your new knowledge and passion about design in a short presentation at your local Pecha Kucha Night, Ignite night, TEDx conference, Users Group meeting, or even your local Toastmasters meeting, and other associations.
 The more you share and the more you get out to these events, the more you learn.

 There are many more things you can do to continuously improve and grow over the long-term.
 What are some of the things that work for you?
-I also asked this question on Posterous — checkout the good suggestions by others there as well.

 • One Small Step Can Change Your Life: The Kaizen Way